IPsec Fault Tolerance

 Diagram: Stateful inspection firewall.
 Source: Science Direct.

-Similarly, a network socket consists of a unique IP address and a port number and is used to plug in one network device to the other.
+Similarly, a network socket consists of a unique IP address and a port number and is used to plug one network device into the other.
 The packet flags are matched against the state of the connection to which it belongs, which is allowed or denied based on that.
-For example, if a connection already exists and the packet is a Syn packet, it must be denied since Syn is only required at the beginning.
+For example, if a connection already exists and the packet is a Syn packet, it must be rejected since Syn is only required initially.

 Stateful Firewall and Interface Configuration